+- 📥 Lecture

 - 4 Multimedia presentation

 - 4 Collaborative learning

-- 4 Class discussions via the Canvas Platform
+- Class discussions

+- In class activities

 - 4 Continuous feedback

-- weekly assessment

 - Homework in the Canvas classroom

 Evaluation Criteria & Grading Standards

 Your grade will be determined by the scale below and will be visible in the Canvas classroom by clicking the grade tab.
 You can see individual assignment grades as well as your overall class grade at any given time.